chaitu786/Mini-Page-Builder/README.md

 # Getting Started with Mini Page builder

-- Mini Page builder to build the mini pages.
 - To start locally run following commands

 ### `npm install` - To install the dependancies